 There is a ground floor garden, a small 4th floor terrace off of the children’s room, and two adjoining terraces on the 6th and 7th floor.

 The first floor walls are covered in Virginia creeper vine, with a foreground of three sentry ginkgo trees, which create the feeling of a larger space.
 Stepping into the garden is possible by way of two paths.
 The first, comprised of black locust slabs, leads through a woodland path to a nest-like chair on stone strips, surrounded by evergreen planting.
 The second is an orthogonal path of the same material as the terrace, to a redesigned marble fountain.
 The garden is immersive, and creates a rich experiences through a multi-layered use of materials and planting in this small garden space.

 The terrace spaces all relate through the use of teak slats and screens, creating a nest-like intensity.
 The fourth floor, designed for the children, includes a screen which shields the clients from the neighbor and a large slate chalkboard within the screen.

 A vertical garden opposite the door on the 6th floor is appropriate for a small terrace space, which also contains a sandbox surrounded by bluestone paving.
 The teak screens which run along the east wall open to expose the beautiful adjoining church, and close to provide shade.
 A new set of stairs to the 7th floor compliments the bluestone paving and materials.
 The 7th floor garden is reoriented toward the church, and the pavement derives its pattern from the beautiful slate roof, which becomes a landscape in the intensity of this urban environment.
-The teak screens surround the entire terrace, capturing and toying with plants and light, opening up to view to the church.
+The teak screens surround the entire terrace, capturing and toying with plants and light.
 The low sofa and chairs complete the immersive experience.

 Collaborators: Gilsanz Murray Steficek, Paul Harness, Ivory Build